 That’s because migraine and sleep have a profound effect on each other.
 And just as an improvement in one leads to an improvement in the other, creating an upward spiral of good health, a downturn in one will also cause a downturn in the other — resulting in a negative spiral of worsening migraine and worsening sleep.

-Melatonin and migraine research
+Melatonin for migraine headaches: The research

 Melatonin is a hormone naturally produced by our pineal gland to help promote sleep.
 The ability to produce enough melatonin — and to release it at the right time of day — is important for achieving restful sleep.
 It’s made in the evenings, prompted by our circadian rhythms and nighttime darkness.
 Our melatonin levels stay elevated throughout the night, allowing us to fall asleep and stay asleep, and then fall as morning approaches, leaving us wakeful and refreshed.

 Research has shown that melatonin supplements are a promising treatment for sleep disorders like insomnia.
 Studies have established a link between low melatonin levels and migraine.
 One intriguing study found that patients with chronic migraine (at least 15 headache days per month) had abnormally low levels of melatonin byproducts.
 This has led researchers to explore the benefits of melatonin for migraine headaches.

 The literature on melatonin and migraine prevention is growing, but still limited.
 Thus far, however, it has found enough supporting evidence that a systematic review concluded, “Melatonin is very likely to be a promising alternative for migraine prophylaxis.”
 For example: